 All investments involve risk.
 This section describes various risks that can impact the value of the securities in the trust.
 You should understand these risks before you invest.
+Refer to the "Principal Risk Considerations" in Part A in this prospectus for a list of the principal risk considerations related to an investment in the Trust.
 If the value of the securities falls, the value of the units will also fall.
 No one can guarantee that the trust will achieve its objective or that your investment return will be positive over any period.

 MARKET RISK.
 Market risk is the risk that the value of the securities in the trust will fluctuate.
 This could cause the value of your units to fall below your original purchase price.
 Market value fluctuates in response to various factors.
-These can include changes in interest rates, inflation, the financial condition of a security's issuer.

-perceptions of the issuer, or ratings on a security.
+These can include changes in interest rates, inflation, the financial condition of a security's issuer, perceptions of the issuer, or ratings on a security.
 Even though the portfolio is supervised, you should remember that the portfolio is not managed.
 The trust will not sell a security solely because the market value falls as is possible in a managed fund.